Many Years in the Making

 The City of Santa Clarita was incorporated.

-Vista Canyon purchased the land for the new development and the land use plan was approved by local authorities in May 2006.
-Progress slowed on the project as a local group of activists sued Vista Canyon to block continued development.
+Vista Canyon purchased the land for the new development and began creating the proposed master plan incorporating the inputs received from the community, real estate professionals and consultants.
+This land use plan was submitted to local authorities in Spring, 2008 and the Environmental Impact Review process was initiated.
+After City approval in May, 2011, progress slowed on the project as a local group of activists sued Vista Canyon in June, 2011 to block continued development.

 After annexing the land for Vista Canyon in 2012 the development faced continued litigation.
 As the hearings on the project continued, Vista Canyon continued to prevail.
 In 2014 the project’s future was assured through a decisive victory in the appellate courts.
 Vista Canyon reached a final settlement with the activists in 2015 and the project grading and development finally started in 2015.